nanovazquez/node-crash-course/exercise-1/README.md

 1. The application is now deployed.
 Ensure that at least one instance of the app is running with `heroku ps:scale web=1`.
 Finally, navigate to the app with `heroku open`.

 ### Optional Section: push your code to GitHub

+[GitHub](https://github.com/) is a web-based Git repository hosting service.
+Is basically a code sharing and publishing service, but it's also a social networking site for programmers, and a reeally good place to find JavaScript project.
+You should definitely give it a try and start sharing your own code there, it's a good moment to be part of the open source community :)